Delta variant hits US job market with sudden hiring slowdown

 Average monthly employment gains this year of 586,000 jobs show how much of a miss this was, with employment in retail declining over the month by 29,000 jobs.

+Further to that was a loss of 42,000 jobs in food services and drinking places indicating either a slowdown in trade as concerns about the coronavirus return or as a result of the wave of resignations as employees seek better opportunities and better pay.
+Many businesses are struggling to find staff to fill vacant roles where they exist.

-While the leisure and hospitality sector has been a big driver of job growth in recent months as Americans begin to travel and go out again, in August new hiring was flat.
+While leisure and hospitality has been a big driver of job growth in recent months as Americans begin to travel and go out again, in August new hiring was flat, and the overall number employed in the sector remains 10 per cent down on pre-pandemic levels.

+Daniel Zhao, chief economist for employment review site Glassdoor, notes that the number of Americans working remotely actually increased in August as companies pull back from reopening plans in the response to the Delta variant.

+“A resurgence in remote work is likely to delay the economic recovery even more for central business districts reliant on corporate office workers,” he notes.

 There were significant gains in professional and business services (74,000), transportation and warehousing (53,000), manufacturing (37,000), education and health services (35,000), information (17,000), and financial activities (16,000).